-In “HAL lead-free” (hot air levelling lead-free), hot air solder leveling or HASL (hot air solder leveling), a layer of liquid tin is applied to the exposed copper surfaces.
-The circuit boards are first sprayed with flux and then immersed in a vertical solder bath.
+In “HAL lead-free” (hot air leveling lead-free), hot air solder leveling or HASL (hot air solder leveling), a layer of liquid tin is applied to the exposed copper surfaces.
+The circuit boards are first wetted with flux and then immersed in a vertical solder bath.
 When the PCBs are pulled out of the solder bath, excess solder is blown off with hot air.
 The printed circuit boards are then cooled in a horizontal process section.

 What speaks for "HAL lead-free"?